Eleri Grace writes historical romance novels featuring trailblazing Red Cross Girl heroines and flyboy heroes.

 Eleri lives in Houston, Texas with her teenage son, college daughter, and two feuding cats.

-* Finalist in the Historical Romance category of the National Reader's Choice Awards for her debut novel, Courage to be Counted
+* Finalist in the Historical Romance and Best First Novel categories of the National Reader's Choice Awards for her debut novel, Courage to be Counted